Fact: In philosophy

-In philosophy, the concept fact is considered in the branch of philosophy concerned with knowledge, called epistemology and ontology, which studies concepts such as existence, being, becoming, and reality.
+In philosophy, the concept fact is most commonly considered in the branch of philosophy concerned with knowledge and truth, called epistemology, and possibly also under the branch called ontology, which studies concepts such as existence, being, becoming, and reality.
 Questions of objectivity and truth are closely associated with questions of fact.
 A fact can be defined as something that is the case, in other words, a state of affairs.

 Facts may be understood as information, which makes a true sentence true: "A fact is, traditionally, the worldly correlate of a true proposition, a state of affairs whose obtaining makes that proposition true."
 Facts may also be understood as those things to which a true sentence refers.
 The statement "Jupiter is the largest planet in the Solar System" is about the fact that Jupiter is the largest planet in the Solar System.

 Correspondence and the slingshot argument

 Pascal Engel's version of the correspondence theory of truth explains that what makes a sentence true is that it corresponds to a fact.
 This theory presupposes the existence of an objective world.

 The Slingshot argument claims to show that all true statements stand for the same thing, the truth value true.
 If this argument holds, and facts are taken to be what true statements stand for, then one arrives at the counter-intuitive conclusion that there is only one fact: the truth.